E-Code-AI/e-code/desktop/README.md

 ## 📄 License

-MIT License - Voir le fichier LICENSE à la racine du projet
+MIT License - See LICENSE file at project root